I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 renderer/rendering_method.mobile="gl_compatibility"

-Testing and fixes
+Testing and Fixing

-There were some issues with the operation:
+There were the following issues with the operation:

-- The ball speed is too slow
+- Ball speed is too slow

 Corrected Code